 Mr. Perahia has a wide and varied discography.
-His most recent release, Brahms Händel Variations, has been called “one of the most rewarding Brahms recitals currently available.”
-Last year, Sony Classical released a 5-CD boxed set of his Chopin recordings, including both concerti, the Etudes op.
-12 and op.
-25, the Ballades, the Préludes op.
-28, and various shorter works.
-Some of his previous solo recordings feature Bach’s Partitas Nos.
+Sony Classical has issued a special boxed set edition of all his recordings including several DVDs entitled The First 40 Years.
+His recording of Brahms Händel Variations, which won the Gramophone Award in 2011, has been called “one of the most rewarding Brahms recitals currently available.”
+Some of his previous solo recordings feature a 5-CD boxed set of his Chopin recordings, Bach’s Partitas Nos.
 1, 5, and 6 and Beethoven’s Piano Sonatas, opp 14, 26, and 28.
-He is the recipient of two Grammy awards, for his recordings of Chopin’s complete Etudes and Bach’s English Suites Nos.
-1, 3, and 6, and numerous Grammy nominations.
-Mr. Perahia has also won several Gramophone Awards.
+He is the recipient of two Grammy awards for his recordings of Chopin’s complete Etudes and Bach’s English Suites Nos.
+1, 3, and 6, several Gramophone Awards and numerous Grammy nominations.

 Recently, Mr. Perahia embarked on an ambitious project to edit the complete Beethoven Sonatas for the Henle Urtext Edition.
 He also produced and edited numerous hours of recordings of recently discovered master classes by the legendary pianist, Alfred Cortot, which resulted in the highly acclaimed Sony CD release, “Alfred Cortot: The Master Classes.”